nutsdb/nutsdb/README.md

 # NutsDB
 NutsDB is a simple, fast, embeddable and persistent key/value store written in pure Go.
-It supports fully serializable transactions.
+It supports fully serializable transactions and many data structures such as list、set、sorted set.
 All operations happen inside a Tx.
 Tx represents a transaction, which can be read-only or read-write.
 Read-only transactions can read values for a given bucket and given key , or iterate over keys.
 Read-write transactions can update and delete keys from the DB.
 It also supports range or prefix queries and TTL.